+Pursuant to CFTC Regulation § 45.2(h), all records required to be kept shall be open to inspection upon request by any representative of the CFTC, the United States Department of Justice, or the Securities and Exchange Commission, or by any representative of a prudential regulator as authorized by the CFTC.
+Copies of all such records shall be provided, at the expense of the SEF, to any representative of the CFTC upon request.
+Copies of records required to be kept shall be provided either by electronic means, in hard copy, or both, as requested by the CFTC, with the sole exception that copies of records originally created and exclusively maintained in paper form may be provided in hard copy only.

-The SEF shall include the USI for all such swaps in all records and all swap data reporting concerning that swap, from the time the USI is created as provided in CFTC Regulation § 45.5, throughout the existence of the life of the swap and for as long as any records are required by the CEA or Commission regulations to be kept, regardless of any lifecycle events or any changes to state data concerning the swap, including, without limitation, any changes with respect to the counterparties to or the ownership of the swap.
+The SEF shall include the USI for all such Swaps in all records and all Swap data reporting concerning that Swap, from the time the USI is created as provided in CFTC Regulation § 45.5, throughout the existence of the life of the Swap and for as long as any records are required by the CEA or Commission regulations to be kept, regardless of any lifecycle events or any changes to state data concerning the Swap, including, without limitation, any changes with respect to the counterparties to or the ownership of the Swap.

-The SEF shall also include each counterparty to any swap executed on or pursuant to the rules of the SEF in all recordkeeping and all swap data reporting pursuant to CFTC Regulation 45 using a single LEI.
+The SEF shall also include each counterparty to any Swap executed on or pursuant to the rules of the SEF in all recordkeeping and all Swap data reporting pursuant to CFTC Regulation 45 using a single LEI.

-When a UPI and product classification system has been designated by the Commission, the SEF will use the designated UPI and product classification system in all recordkeeping and swap data reporting pursuant to CFTC Regulation 45.
+When a UPI and product classification system has been designated by the Commission, the SEF will use the designated UPI and product classification system in all recordkeeping and Swap data reporting pursuant to CFTC Regulation 45.

-Before a UPI and product classification system has been designated, the SEF will use the internal product identifier or product description used by the Swap Data Repository to which a swap is reported in all recordkeeping and swap data reporting pursuant to CFTC Regulation 45.
+Before a UPI and product classification system has been designated, the SEF will use the internal product identifier or product description used by the Swap Data Repository to which a Swap is reported in all recordkeeping and Swap data reporting pursuant to CFTC Regulation 45.

 Trade Confirmations